zikula/core/web/docs/en/dev/upgrading_for_developers.rst

   directly to exception.
-- If the controller module must declare a failure because of data validation and/or also send some data to JS then the module should not throw an exception but instead return object of type Zikula_Response_Ajax_BadData.
+- If the controller module must declare a failure because of data validation and/or also send some data to JS then the module should not throw an exception but instead return object of type Zikula\Framework\Response\Ajax\BadDataResponse.
 This class allows to pass arguments exactly the same as usual ajax responses.

 Example (taken from the Permissions module):